CZhouLab/BAMBI/README.md

 After you selected the thresholds for statistical based feature selection, BAMBI will automatically do the follow steps:

-•       selected genes based on provide thresholds, and generate relative update gene table
+•       selected genes based on provided thresholds, and generate corresponding updated gene table

 •       machine learning based feature selection